 Water Temperature

-As we’ve shared above, the best temperature for making sencha green tea is 80℃.
-If you prefer the bitter taste, you can use higher temperature water to make it to your preference.
+As we’ve shared above, the best temperature for making Sencha green tea is 80℃.
+If you prefer the bitter taste, you can use higher-temperature water to make it to your preference.

 13 Authentic Japanese Tea Stores in Tokyo